 - An Area of Interest (i.e. set of TAIs), as defined in TS 23.501 [2].

 - A RAT Type or Frequency or both.

-Editor's note: It is FFS whether the functionality of the UPF for the PDU Session (PSA, UL CL, simple forwarder) needs to be considered.
-Failure to do so may induce that the NWDAF considers multiple time the same traffic (e.g. at UL CL and at PSA) or does not request (delay, packet loss) statistics at the right place (which should be the PSA).

 NOTE: The determination the proper method to be used by the UPF event consumer to subscribe to UPF event notification needs to take into account different aspects: on one hand direct subscription from the UPF event consumer to UPF can in some cases reduce the signalling load within the 5GC but on the other hand the SMF is aware of more information about a PDU Session than the UPF and such information may be required by event filtering; Requiring the SMF to keep UPF(s) up to date about information such as the TAI / Cell / RAT type / satellite backhaul serving a PDU Session would induce MUCH more signalling than the signalling gained by a direct subscription from final UPF event consumer.
 Making UPF aware of information such as the TAI / RAT type / satellite backhaul serving a PDU Session goes against the SDN principle that a simpler and efficient User plane entity should focus on packet switching, and should not be bothered by information only relevant for the Control Plane.